Otus-DevOps-2022-02/vshender_microservices/README.md

 - Started minikube dashboard.
 - Created the `dev` namespace.
 - Started the application in a Yandex.Cloud managed Kubernetes cluster.
+- Created a Yandex.Cloud managed Kubernetes cluster using Terraform.

 <details><summary>Details</summary>